upkbs-chronobiology/somnus/README.md

 During tests, a different config file (`application.test.conf`) is used, and sbt is configured to automatically pick it up.
 If you want to run tests from an IDE, you might need to set the following VM parameter manually: `-Dconfig.file=conf/application.test.conf`

+### Integration testing

+For integration tests running against this back end, it is best to start it with the `testServe` command (`sbt testServe`).
+This uses test configuration (in particular a volatile, in-memory db) and auto-creates a test user.

 ## Release

 A new docker prod release can be done by running `sbt release`.